 The decision to lessen our packaging dependency began in 2018 with the design of new and smaller

 sized labelling.
-The notable change was to use a monochrome black and white design, requiring less
+The notable change was to use a monochrome black and white design, requiring fewer

 resources and polluting dyes in printing.

-Paper and card may very well be recycleable but a box has had to be die cut, printed and glued.
+Paper and card may very well be recyclable but a box has had to be die-cut, printed and glued.
 Waste

 is still created, solvents are still used.